 No You Can’t Pick My Brain

-What started as a blog post on Forbes.com in March 2011, launched a worldwide conversation for weeks after.
-That conversation keeps being reignited.
+What started as a blog post on Forbes.com, launched a worldwide conversation for years after.
 Many service professionals have no idea how to assign value to their knowledge and most don’t know exactly how or where to draw the line between free friendly advice and fee based consultations.
 They find themselves being taken advantage of by people looking to get maximum information for no cost.
 Some people will say you have to give away a lot of free to earn paying clients.
 But I say that’s the quickest way to train people to expect to always get free stuff from you.

 It’s time to teach people where the boundaries are and how to value our expertise.

-In No, You Can’t Pick My Brain, It Costs Too Much, author Adrienne Graham gives practical advice on determining your value and enforcing your rules to stop the brain picking.
-In this book she shows you how to:
+No, You Can’t Pick My Brain, It Costs Too Much gives practical advice on determining your value and enforcing your rules to stop the brain picking.
+In this book learn how to:

 - position yourself as (a respected) expert